Ozone depletion: Increased UV

 Ozone, while a minority constituent in Earth's atmosphere, is responsible for most of the absorption of UVB radiation.
 The amount of UVB radiation that penetrates through the ozone layer decreases exponentially with the slant-path thickness and density of the layer.
 When stratospheric ozone levels decrease, higher levels of UVB reach the Earth's surface.
 UV-driven phenolic formation in tree rings has dated the start of ozone depletion in northern latitudes to the late 1700s.

 In October 2008, the Ecuadorian Space Agency published a report called HIPERION.
-The study used ground instruments in Ecuador and the last 28 years' data from 12 satellites of several countries, and found that the UV radiation reaching equatorial latitudes was far greater than expected, with the UV Index climbing as high as 24 in Quito; the WHO considers 11 as an extreme index and a great risk to health.
+The study used ground instruments in Ecuador and the last 28 years' data from 12 satellites of several countries, and found that the UV radiation reaching equatorial latitudes was far greater than expected, with the ultraviolet index climbing as high as 24 in Quito; the WHO considers 11 as an extreme index and a great risk to health.
 The report concluded that depleted ozone levels around the mid-latitudes of the planet are already endangering large populations in these areas.
 Later, the CONIDA, the Peruvian Space Agency, published its own study, which yielded almost the same findings as the Ecuadorian study.

 Biological effects

 The main public concern regarding the ozone hole has been the effects of increased surface UV radiation on human health.
 So far, ozone depletion in most locations has been typically a few percent and, as noted above, no direct evidence of health damage is available in most latitudes.
 If the high levels of depletion seen in the ozone hole were to be common across the globe, the effects could be substantially more dramatic.
 As the ozone hole over Antarctica has in some instances grown so large as to affect parts of Australia, New Zealand, Chile, Argentina, and South Africa, environmentalists have been concerned that the increase in surface UV could be significant.
-Excessive ultraviolet radiation (UVR) has reducing effects on the rates of photosynthesis and growth of benthic diatom communities (microalgae species that increase water qiality and are pollution resistant) that are present in shallow freshwater.
+Excessive ultraviolet radiation (UVR) has reducing effects on the rates of photosynthesis and growth of benthic diatom communities (microalgae species that increase water quality and are pollution resistant) that are present in shallow freshwater.
+Ozone depletion not only affects human health but also has a profound impact on biodiversity.
+It damages plants and trees at the cellular level, affecting their growth, vitality, photosynthesis, water balance, and defense mechanisms against pests and diseases.
+This sets off a cascade of ecological impacts, harming soil microbes, insects, wildlife, and entire ecosystems.

 Ozone depletion would magnify all of the effects of UV on human health, both positive (including production of vitamin D) and negative (including sunburn, skin cancer, and cataracts).
 In addition, increased surface UV leads to increased tropospheric ozone, which is a health risk to humans.